AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 ---
 # Create Image Maps {#creating-image-maps}

-An Image Map is a region on an image, an eCatalog page, or an image in a SpinSet, that displays a rollover panel with text.
+An Image Map is a region on an image, an eCatalog page, or an image in a SpinSet that displays a rollover panel with text.
 When the user selects an Image Map, an action of some kind is triggered.
 For example, a web page is launched so that the user can learn more about a product.
 An outline appears around an Image Map when the user moves the pointer over it.

 Besides the ability to create image maps in Adobe Dynamic Media Classic, you can also create image maps when you design a catalog in Adobe Acrobat or Adobe InDesign.